rorywalsh/CsoundUnity/Documentation~/controlling_csound_from_the_unity_editor.md

 `sr` is set to `AudioSettings.outputSampleRate` — the actual sample rate of the audio driver on the device running the application (commonly 44100 Hz or 48000 Hz, but hardware-dependent).
 This ensures Csound's internal clock stays in sync with Unity's audio engine.

-In this mode, `kr` is editable and `ksmps` is derived from it.
-By default both `sr` and `kr` start at the device rate, giving `ksmps = 1`.
+`ksmps` defaults to whatever value is declared inside your `.csd` file.
+You can override it directly in the Inspector without enabling the Override toggle — the `ksmps` field is always editable. `kr` is derived automatically as `sr / ksmps`.

 **Override ON**

-Both `sr` and `kr` are set manually.
+`sr` is also set manually instead of following the device.
 Use this only when you have a specific reason to run Csound at a sample rate different from the device — for example, offline rendering or a specialised instrument.
 Be aware that if `sr` does not match `AudioSettings.outputSampleRate`, Csound's clock will run at a different speed than Unity's, and scheduled note onsets will arrive at the wrong real time.
-This is especially audible in Pattern Precise mode, where entire cycles are pre-scheduled up to ~1 second ahead.
+This is especially audible in Timeline Pattern Precise mode, where entire cycles are pre-scheduled up to ~1 second ahead.

 ### ksmps and CPU usage

+Csound processes audio in blocks of `ksmps` samples.
+Unity's audio engine requests audio in fixed-size blocks (typically 1024 samples).
+CsoundUnity fills each Unity block by calling `PerformKsmps()` repeatedly until the block is full.
+With `ksmps = 1`, that means 1024 calls per audio callback; with `ksmps = 32`, only 32 calls.
+The per-call overhead adds up quickly at low values.

-`ksmps` controls the trade-off between timing precision and CPU cost:
+`ksmps` therefore controls the trade-off between timing precision and CPU cost:

 - **ksmps = 1** — Csound updates k-rate values (envelopes, LFOs, channels) every single sample.
-Maximum precision, but highest CPU usage.
-This is the default when override is off and `kr` has not been changed.
+Maximum precision, but the highest number of `PerformKsmps` calls per block and therefore the highest CPU usage.
-- **ksmps = 10–64** — A good practical range.
-Envelopes and channels are updated every 20–64 samples instead of every sample, reducing CPU load significantly while keeping the control rate high enough for smooth modulation.
+- **ksmps = 16–64** — A good practical range.
+K-rate updates happen every 16–64 samples, reducing the number of calls per block significantly while keeping control resolution high enough for smooth modulation.
-- **Very high ksmps** — k-rate modulation becomes coarser.
+- **Very high ksmps** — K-rate modulation becomes coarser.
 Envelopes may step noticeably; channels driven from Unity will update less smoothly.

-**To reduce CPU usage** without changing `sr`: leave override off (or set `sr` to the device rate), then lower `kr` so that `ksmps` rises to 16–64.
-The ksmps field in the Inspector is an editable shortcut — entering a value automatically updates `kr = sr / ksmps`.
+**To reduce CPU usage** without changing `sr`: leave override off (or set `sr` to the device rate), then set `ksmps` to 16–64 in the Inspector.
+The `kr` field updates automatically as `sr / ksmps`.

 ### Example